How to get sap off a car

 Wash your car

 Now is a good delivery time if you’ve meant to give your car a thorough wash.
 Else, you can clean the area surrounding the sap-infested place and make sure the site is free from dirt, grime, and sediments.
 If you have a severe case where strategic parts of your car have tree sap all over, you should wash the whole car.
+If you park your car in an area surrounded by trees, you may wonder – how often should you wash your car?

 After washing the whole car with ordinary water and soap, use warm water on the affected areas.
 Warm water helps with deep cleansing and prepares the site for a clean removal process.